 When I say that Lilydale Falls is easy to access, I really mean it.
-You’ll find the carpark for Lilydale Falls, known as “Lilydale Falls Reserve” just off the main road.
+You’ll find the car park for Lilydale Falls, known as “Lilydale Falls Reserve” just off the main road.
 The waterfalls are also just a quick 10-minute walk from the Lilydale Falls reserve.
-Even if you don’t stay the night, the falls offer a great opportunity to stretch the legs and get some fresh air in the fern-filled forest.
+Even if you don’t stay the night, the falls offer a great opportunity to stretch your legs and get some fresh air in the fern-filled forest.

 How to Get to Lilydale Falls

 Lilydale Falls is located just off Golconda Road, just a couple of minutes north from the town of Lilydale.
 Both cascades flow on "Second River", which is usually just a gentle stream sourced from the hills at Mount Arthur Forest Reserve.

 It only takes roughly 25 minutes to reach these waterfalls if driving from Launceston.
 The road here is also sealed and in good condition.